Data

 You can also view the topoDistance vignette for help getting started.

-Reference to be cited: Wang I.J.
+Citation: Wang I.J.
 (2020) Topographic path analysis for modeling dispersal and functional connectivity: calculating topographic distances using the topoDistance R package.
 Methods in Ecology and Evolution, 11: 265-272.